-If an employer wants to discipline an employee for misconduct, they must have a good reason for taking the action and they must follow the general principles of a fair process.
+If an employer wants to discipline an employee for misconduct, they must have a good reason for taking the action.
+Employers must follow the principles of a fair process.

-Usually a process will be written in the employment agreement or workplace policies.
-These should be followed.
-Where there is no agreed procedure to be followed then employers should use a careful, thorough and fair process for all forms of disciplinary action, including warnings, corrective action or dismissal.
+Usually, processes for disciplinary action, including warnings or dismissal will be written in the employment agreement or workplace policies.
+These processes should be followed.
+Where there is no agreed procedure to be followed, employers should use a careful, thorough and fair process.

 Steps for employers to take